-This week, my Session 3 Strategic Leadership class took our classroom out of Copenhagen and into Florence, Italy.
+This week, my Session 3 Strategic Leadership Course took our classroom out of Copenhagen and into Florence, Italy.
 We ate great food, learned from incredibly influential Italian companies and explored the culture of Italy from the perspective of aspiring leaders.

 Any chance to experience Italy is a great one but the chance to experience Italy for five days with guided tours, planned excursions, transportation and carefully orchestrated meals is a near dream.
 The DIS Study Tours are about more than just classwork.
-While the academic aspects of study tours are important these trips are also about making connections and immersing ourselves in the culture of another country.
+While the academic aspects of Study Tours are important these trips are also about making connections and immersing ourselves in the culture of another country.

 Our hotel in Florence was about 2 blocks from the Duomo, Florence’s most iconic landmark and the center of Italian history.
 Being able to stay so centrally located allowed us to experience the most authentic week of culture and exploration alongside five days of academic visits to companies such as The Florentine Newspaper and Paneri Watches.

 One of the most amazing parts of going on a Study Tour is the connections you make with your classmates.
 Going into the tour, you’ve spent less than a week getting to know the people in your class when all of a sudden you’re thrown into full-blown travel with them.
 You live with them, travel with them, and study with them.
 These once strangers become best friends in the blink of an eye.
 One of my favorite moments from my time in Italy was the night my friends and I decided to hike to the Piazzale Michelangelo lookout point and enjoy the sunset as a group.
 This is just one example of the amazing memories we created throughout the week.